 RUS 217.
 Russia: The 20th Century in Print and Film.

+2024-2025 APPROVED ELECTIVES

-2022-2023 APPROVED ELECTIVES LIT 110.
+LIT 110.
 Global Theatre Perspectives.

 - LIT 182.
 Tolkein's Mythology.

 - LIT 203.
-Medieval British Literature.
+In the Middle: Medieval British Literature.

-- LIT 255.
-African Literature.
+- LIT 230.
+Classical Myth.

-- LIT 279.
-The Qur'an.
+- LIT 231.
+Ancient Laughter.

-- LIT 352.
-Madonnas, Mothers, and Virgins.
+- LIT 377.
+Vichy to Victory?

-- LIT 363.
-Reading Characters in the Atlantic World.

-- LIT 376.
-Song Cycles and Concept Albums.

-COMPUTER SCIENCE

-Professor Edmund Novak, Chair

-Jing Hu

-Justin Brody

-Bradley McDanel

-Edmund Novak

-Jason Wilson

-Anthony Weaver

-Associate Professor of Computer Science Assistant Professor of Computer Science Assistant Professor of Computer Science Assistant Professor of Computer Science Research Computing Programmer & Systems Administrator and Senior Adjunct Instructor of Computer Science

-The study of computer science includes, but is not limited to, computer programming.
-We learn how to solve problems by creating, implementing, and analyzing algorithms, and study how computers are organized, how they carry out their operations, how they store and transmit information, and how we control and interact with them.

-Computer science has rich overlaps with a wide variety of fields, in terms of both shared skills and paradigms and interdisciplinary synergies, with particularly clear connections to mathematics, natural and physical sciences, philosophy, psychology, and the language arts.
+COMPUTER SCIENCE Professor Edmund Novak, Chair Jing Hu Associate Professor of Computer Science Edmund Novak Associate Professor of Computer Science (on leave Spring 2025) Justin Brody Assistant Professor of Computer Science Bradley McDanel Assistant Professor of Computer Science (on leave 2024-25) Jason Wilson Assistant Professor of Computer Science (on leave Fall 2024) Emily Jensen Assistant Professor of Computer Science The study of computer science includes, but is not limited to, computer programming.
+We learn how to solve problems by creating, implementing, and analyzing algorithms.
+We study how computers are organized, how they carry out their operations, how they store and transmit information, and how we control and interact with them.
+Computer science has rich overlaps with a wide variety of fields, in terms of both shared skills, paradigms and interdisciplinary synergies, with particularly clear connections to mathematics, natural and physical sciences, philosophy, psychology, and the language arts.
 The computer is now deeply embedded in our culture and society, which means that its use and abuse are cultural and social concerns.
 A major in Computer Science consists of eleven computer science courses together with a mathematics requirement.
 The major includes seven required computer science courses: CPS 111, 112, 222, 237, 242, 261 and 337, as well as four electives.
-Three of the electives must be Computer Science courses at the 300-level or above that are not cross-listed, other than CPS 390 and 490.
-One of the electives may be any Computer Science course at the 200-level or above or may be chosen from PHI 244, PSY/SPM 305, PSY/SPM 312 or an otherwise related course outside of computer science, approved by the chairperson.
+Three of the electives must be Computer Science courses at the 300-level or above; courses which are cross-listed with another discipline cannot count as one of these three and neither can CPS 390 or CPS 490.
+One of the electives may be any Computer Science course at the 200-level or above or may be chosen from PHI 244, PSY/SPM 305, PHI/PSY 203 or an otherwise related course outside of computer science, approved by the chairperson.
 Required mathematics courses are: MAT 109, 110 and either 216 or 229.
 A minor in Computer Science consists of six courses: CPS 111 and 112, and four other CPS courses, including at least one at the 300-level that is not cross-listed with another department or discipline.
 A maximum of four courses taken at other institutions may count toward the Computer Science requirements of the major, and of these, at most one may count toward the 300-level elective requirement.
 At most two courses taken at other institutions may count toward the minor.
 Opportunities exist for students to design a joint or special studies major in Bioinformatics in consultation with the Biology and Computer Science chairs.

-Computer Science students have studied abroad in the following programs in recent years: Institute for Study Abroad at Butler University Programs in England, Ireland, Scotland, Australia and New Zealand.
+Due to the overlap of content and required courses, Computer Science cannot be combined in a joint major with Data Science.
+Although not required, the computer science department strongly recommends a grade of C or higher for pre-requisite courses.
+Computer Science students have studied abroad in the following programs in recent years: Institute for Study Abroad at Butler University Programs in England, Ireland, Scotland, Australia, New Zealand, Mexico, and Denmark.
 See the International Programs section of the Catalog for further information.
 A list of regularly offered courses follows.
 Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (WP) World Perspectives requirement.
 111. Computer Science I.